oursland/sdsmt-uav-constitution/constitution.md

 	team's financial position at the end of each semester and when demanded from the team’s supporters.

 	c.
-Along with any other two officers, will approve all orders for materials totaling more than $50.
+Purchases totaling more than $50 shall require, along with any other two officers, the approval of the Treasurer.

 	d.
+Reimbursement for purchases under $50 requires approval of the Treasurer.

+	e.
 Responsible for processing all funding requests

-	e.
+	f.
 Responsible for processing all reimbursement requests

 4. Public Relations Chair - Responsibilities are as follows